bitkid/ksparql/README.md

 ## limitations

-this library has only been tested with stardog (7.4.4) but in theory it should handle all databases with query endpoints that return sparql xml (https://www.w3.org/TR/rdf-sparql-XMLres/). be aware, that not the full XML tag set is supported yet. update queries are totally untested, so for now, you could call it a read-only client.
+this library has only been tested with stardog (7.4.4) and no other triple stores but in theory it should handle all databases with query endpoints that return sparql xml (https://www.w3.org/TR/rdf-sparql-XMLres/). be aware, that not the full XML tag set is supported yet. transactions will probably only work with stardog.

 ## usage

+### setup

 get the package with gradle / maven